Act quickly! Just 3 seats remain.

 Students will have an opportunity to use the Leica M9 during the week of this course.
 This is an amazing opportunity to get to know this wonderful camera, and to grow as a street photographer while using a camera that is high performing, elegant, discreet, and effective for making photographs in the spirit of the "Decisive Moment"--photographs that represent spontaneity, authenticity, and reveal the magic and poetry in the streets of daily life.

-Daily class sessions are held at Peter Turnley’s apartment in exciting Harlem, which is one of New York City’s most visually exciting and safe areas.
-Getting to class and then exploring the city is easy since Peter’s apartment is conveniently located one block from the 2 or 3 express subway stop at 135 St., within easy commuting distance from all parts of Manhattan.
+Daily class sessions are held in the Broadway Meeting room of the Hotel Belleclaire in New York's Upper West Side.
+Getting to class and then exploring the city is easy since it is conveniently located two blocks from the #1 and a short walk from the B,C Natural History Museum subway stops, within easy commuting distance from all parts of Manhattan.

 Try to arrive on Saturday.
 The first workshop session will begin at 2pm on Sunday, but arriving Saturday morning will give you an evening to get acclimated before the workshop begins on Sunday.